Activating Unused Data: 3 Key Points

 To move closer to a world in which every data point adds value, enterprise IT teams need to recognize and address these common challenges.
 The potential outcomes will make all the efforts worthwhile.

-David Richards MBE and CEO of WANdisco
+CEO of WANdisco

 Since co-founding WANdisco in Silicon Valley in 2005, CEO David Richards has led the company on a course for rapid international expansion, opening offices in the U.K., Japan, and China.
 David spearheaded WANdisco to a hugely successful listing on the London Stock Exchange and, shortly after, the acquisition of AltoStor, which accelerated the development of WANdisco’s first products for the big data market.